 Keeping ITER's microscopic enemies at bay

-CEA Vacuum Group offered their ITER counterparts ''a nice piece of real-estate'' in the form of a 600 square-meter working space in one of CEA-IRFM's building, close to the Tore Supra installation.
+CEA Vacuum Group offered their ITER counterparts ''a nice piece of real-estate'' in the form of a working space in one of the CEA-IRFM buildings, close to the Tore Supra installation.

 Keeping these microscopic enemies at bay is one of the responsibilities of the ITER Vacuum Group.
 "We have a mandate to assure vacuum quality," explains Liam Worth, the Group's Vacuum Leak Technical Engineer.
 "This means scrupulous testing during assembly and careful qualification of the materials that go into the vacuum vessel."

 A 600 m² ITER vacuum laboratory will be the centre of leak-testing activity and vacuum qualification during the main assembly phase of the ITER device.